bmanning1/Coffee-project/README.md

 * Cancel Subscription button working on profile.html and coffees.html
 * Search Bars on Forum page and Blog page working
 * Can not currently post a new thread without a Poll
+* Add some tests to the Apps: coffees, polls and paypal_store

 ----------------
 ### PROJECT BRIEF